 There is nothing in this world I like more than exploring, so whenever I passed by the travel info centre in downtown Auckland, I would go through those automated doors and check out what was on offer (I still get a tingling down my spine as I write this).
 One day I discovered the ferry to the wildlife sanctuary of Tiritiri Matangi, and I decided to book the day tour for my birthday.

-The island Tiritiri Matangi used to be an ecological disaster: due to the keeping of livestock there, the island had been overgrazed.
+The island Tiritiri Matangi used to be an ecological disaster: due to the keeping of livestock there, the island had been overgrazed, and had become barren.
 It now benefits from the reintroduction of native trees and birds, which capture the interest of visitors on guided learning treks.

 Admitting to sentience in others who look different is more than just recognizing they can feel pain or pleasure.
 It means that we as a species are interconnected with all the others on an individual basis, and whatever we do to an animal we do to ourselves.
 The unique word “animal” means “souled living being” and the only reason we have become confused about this recognition is due to the false body-soul dualism plaguing modern thought.
 The idea that you “have” a soul is used to conceal how you generally act violently against your own human nature.
 Everything we’ve done to other species has been to assert our domination on this planet, rather than to help humanity.
 If this false idea of possession is changed to “I am a soul (animal)”, then it is easier to perceive how to make your behaviour gravitate towards the real human nature, which is associated with ideals like kindness and compassion.
 In other words, if you believe you are a human and therefore special, then act like one… it means you will have used your logic.
 This – as opposed to unconscious violence – is your real privilege.